-The thing I like about the Platypus Meta Bottle + Microfilter solution is that it’s a fully contained solution for storing water, filtering it, and storing the wet components afterwards.
+The thing I like about the Platypus Meta Bottle + Microfilter solution is that it’s a fully contained solution for storing water, filtering it, and storing the wet components afterward.
 It’s great for day hiking and backpacking when you’re near frequent water sources because you can minimize the amount you need to carry.
-The bottle-based form factor also works very well for mountain biking if you have an adjustable-sized bottle cage that fits different size containers and can eliminate the need to carry a hydration pack or a lot of water treatment paraphernalia.
+The bottle-based form factor also works very well for mountain biking if you have an adjustable-sized bottle cage that fits different sized containers and can eliminate the need to carry a hydration pack or a lot of water treatment paraphernalia.

 - Weight: (bottle and filter): 8.5 oz /240 g